Business Financing 101: First Steps to Starting Your Own Business

 - Personal savings, retirement, and investing accounts.
 The money you can afford to pull from your personal assets can help jump-start your business.

 - Small business loans.
-You can obtain a small business loan from a bank or an online lender.
+You can apply for a small business loan from a bank or an online lender.
 The Small Business Association (SBA) also offers loans.

 - Small business grants.
 While you need to meet certain criteria and fulfill specific requirements, grants are essentially free money for your venture.